 We’re pleased with progress, but the last 10 or 20 percent will likely be the most difficult.
 We need to work with partners and utility companies to figure out competitive green power alternatives for regulated markets and for our international portfolio.

 What advice would you offer to a company considering a new renewables initiative?

 You don’t have to start from scratch.
 Several collaborative platforms like REBA or the EPA Green Power Partnership can help get up to speed quickly on the many options that exist.
 One size does not fit all and there are many ways to consider renewables.
 A key is to identify your company priorities early — and as we discovered, there are many reasons renewable solutions and products can be attractive; it’s not always just about reducing near-term costs.

-Edison Energy’s Ask the Expert series features conversations with leading stakeholders from across the commercial, industrial, and institutional energy industries.
+Edison Energy’s Thought Leadership Series features conversations with leading stakeholders from across the commercial, industrial, and institutional energy industries.
 The experts here have helped their organizations capture the financial-, risk- and sustainability-value of energy; through on- and off-site renewables, through efficiency, and through commodity procurement.
 Visit frequently or join our email list to keep up to date with the latest insights from the people who are making it happen.